In Too Deep (soundtrack)

 In Too Deep: Music from the Dimension Motion Picture is the soundtrack to Michael Rymer's 1999 crime film In Too Deep.
-It was released on August 17, 1999 via Sony Music Soundtrax/Columbia Records, and contained hip hop and R&B music.
+It was released on August 17, 1999, via Sony Music Soundtrax/Columbia Records, and contained hip hop and R&B music.
 The soundtrack fared well on the Billboard charts, peaking at #28 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums chart.
 Also featured on the soundtrack was a then unknown 50 Cent's debut single "How to Rob", which made it to #62 on the Hot R&B/Hip-Hop Songs chart and #24 on the Hot Rap Singles chart.
-It featured six charting singles; "In Too Deep", "Keys to the Range", "How to Rob", "Rowdy Rowdy", "Quiet Storm" and "Tear It Off".
+It featured six charting singles; "In Too Deep", "Keys to the Range", "How to Rob", "Rowdy Rowdy", "Tear It Off" and "Quiet Storm".